-"Code" means the latest published edition of the International Code Council's International Energy Conservation Code as adopted by the Board, excluding published supplements but including the amendments and adaptations to the Code that are made by the
+"Code" means the latest published edition of the International Code Council's International Energy Conservation Code as adopted by the Board, including any published supplements adopted by the Board and any amendments and adaptations to the Code that are made by the

 "Commercial building" means any building except a building that is a residential building, as defined in this Section.

 "Department" means the Department of Commerce and Economic Opportunity.

 "Municipality" means any city, village, or incorporated town.